spotify/web-api-examples/authorization/authorization_code_pkce/README.md

-# Spotify Authorization Code example
+# Spotify Authorization Code with PKCE example

 This app displays your Spotify profile information using [Authorization Code with PKCE](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) to grant permissions to the app.